 Once you have selected a structure to copy, the ‘Copy Structure’ form will appear.

-Enter a count of how times you want to copy the structures, define the span distance (in metres) between the structures and choose the name increments.
+Enter a number in the 'Count' field of how times you want to copy the structure, define the span length (in metres) between the structures and choose the structure name increments.

 N.B.
 When inputting span length, you can determine which direction to place the structures along the track.
 A positive figure will place the structures up-track when viewing in a forward direction, whereas a negative figure will place the structures down-track in a forward facing direction.

-To maintain relative foundation height, copy all wires, alternate stagger, copy all equipment and alternate between push off and pull off cantilevers you will need to check each of the respective boxes.
+To maintain relative foundation height, copy all wires, alternate stagger, copy all equipment and alternate between push off and pull you will need to check each of the respective boxes.
+The checkboxes are not required to be ticked.
+Choosing not to copy wires will copy the structure only.

-When editing the fields on the 'Copy Structure' form, you will see a marker preview of where the copied structures will be placed.
+When editing the fields on the 'Copy Structure' form, a marker preview of the proposed copy locations will be displayed (see below).

 If there is no requirement to multi-copy a secondary structure, click 'Confirm'.